skagankose/ada_fall_2017/index.md

 <a id="ai_patents_by_country"></a>
 ![Image](img/ai_patents_by_country.png)
-*Map 2.3.1: Dsitribution of AI Related Patents around the world*
+*Figure 42: Dsitribution of AI Related Patents around the world*

 Last question we wanted to answer is related to a recent statement made by *Putin* which is “the nation that leads in artificial intelligence will be the ruler of the world”[1].